marcelloaborges/Soccer-PPO/README.md

 the temporal difference discount with monte carlo tree search exploration (in this case the N-Step range is the role episode).
 - For now, I'll try other variations changing when the learning happens and using multi teams for experience gathering.
 I hope I can archive superhuman results with 5000 episodes or less (the agents are good but not super humans with 5000 episodes).
 - One last consideration.
-To beat a random team looks easier at the beginning, but if you consider that random agents wins 1/3 of the games and the draw rate of random games is 1/3, the AI has overcome a big challenge reaching 95% win rate.
+To beat a random team looks easier at the beginning, but if you consider that random agents win 1/3 of the games and the draw rate of random games is 1/3, the AI has overcome a big challenge reaching a 95% win rate.
 It's incredible how a random agent can score with just a few steps.